duneroadrunner/SaferCPlusPlus/README.md

 Reassignable (mut) references occur much less frequently, but still have no run-time overhead in Rust.
 Since SaferCPlusPlus does not (yet) have a "borrow checker", it has to resort to run-time checks to ensure memory safety in this case.
 But in exchange for the overhead, SaferCPlusPlus' registered pointers get essentially all the flexibility of native pointers (minus pointer arithmetic).

-Probably the biggest difference though, is that SaferCPlusPlus does not (universially) restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
+Probably the biggest difference though, is that SaferCPlusPlus does not (universally) restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not deallocated while other references to that object still exist.
 But most objects do not have "arbitrary lifespan" (both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan"), so most of the time, from a memory safety perspective, this restriction is not necessary.
 So SaferCPlusPlus (and the lifetime checker too) are more selective about what restrictions are applied and when.

 There are situations where restrictions on object accessibility can be beneficial or essential for reasons other than (single-threaded) memory safety.
 (To help ensure data race safety of asynchronously shared objects, for example.)
 For those cases, the library does provide facilities for the enforcement of "access control" restrictions, including essentially the [equivalent](#exclusive-writer-objects) of Rust's `RefCell` wrapper.